StevenXL/learn-rails/NOTES.md

 ## RVM, Gemfile, and bundle ##

 Here is how it all works together.
 RVM allows us to create a space for our gems to be installed in via gemsets.
 The Gemfile lists the gems we want to use.
-Bundler, through 'bundle install', reads the Gemfile and proceeds to install the gems into the gemset, managing dependencies for I in the process.
+Bundler, through `bundle install`, reads the Gemfile and proceeds to install the gems into the gemset, managing dependencies for I in the process.
 Finally, the Gemfile.lock contains version numbers and dependencies for the gems in our Gemfile.

+## Configuration Security ##

+Rails provides the file `config/secrets.yml` for configuration settings.
+It is *bad* practice to put any actual secrets in this file.
+If I decide to go against this advice, and put actual passwords and other sensitive data in this file, I have to make sure that it is part of my `.gitignore` so that it will not be uploaded to Github, where others can view it.

+Configuration settings that must remain private are best placed is *environmental variables*.
+The way that this works is that, generally, we will use code such as `export GMAIL_USERNAME="username"` in a file such as our `.bash` or `.bash_rc` file, and then point `config/secrets.yml` to those environmental variables.
+(Look on Google how to do this).